Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/Chapter2/README.md

 ## Prerequisites

 - [Node.js](https://nodejs.org/en/download/) must be installed to run this sample.
-- [Angular-cli](https://cli.angular.io/) must be installed to run this sample.
 - [Dotnet Core SDK](https://dotnet.microsoft.com/download) must be installed to run this sample.
 - *At least* **two** Azure Active Directory (Azure AD) tenants.
 For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/).
 - On each tenant, *at least* **one** admin account and **one** non-admin/user account for testing purposes.